erebboah/mirna_pipeline/README.md

 3. Once you have the reference files, run STAR in genomeGenerate mode: `sbatch make_ref.sh`

 ### Trim and map reads
 Run cutadapt to trim adapters and STAR to map.
-Specify human or mouse in sbatch call.
+Specify human or mouse in sbatch statement.

 Inputs:
    - Demultiplexed and gzipped fastqs in `fastq`